 The relative ability of a material to absorb vibration is evaluated as its damping capacity.
 The quelling of vibration by converting the mechanical energy into heat can be important in structures and devices with moving parts.
 Ductile iron has a relative damping capacity of 0.14, significantly less than that of a similar gray iron part with a damping capacity of 1.
 Still, ductile iron compares favorably versus steel alloys in terms of damping capacity.

-Ductile Iron, because of the increased strength and ductility is used in more engineered applications such as:
+Due to the increased strength and ductility of ductile iron, it is used in more engineered applications such as:

 - Value Bodies